Remembering the men from the Kingsdown and Creekside Cluster

 Killed in Action

-Charlie was born in Lynsted in 1895, son of Charles Thomas Hollands, the signalman at Teynham railway station, and Alice Hollands (née Cornell).
+Charlie was born in Lynsted in the first quarter of 1895, the son of Charles Thomas Hollands, the signalman at Teynham railway station, and Alice (née Cornell).
+He was christened in Teynham Church on 15 May 1895.
 Charles lived at 6 Albion Place, Greenstreet, along with his three older brothers John Charles, Frederick Thomas and William, and younger brother Edward Frank.

 Charlie had worked as a grocer’s assistant and at the carriage works of Messrs Egan Bros, Greenstreet.
-However at the time of going to war he was employed by Sittingbourne Post Office.
+At the time of going to war, he was employed by Sittingbourne Post Office.

-Charlie’s service records have not survived but it is known that he was recruited via “The Group Scheme”.
-In spring 1915, volunteers for service were decreasing.
-The Government was uneasy about imposing compulsory military service so The Group Scheme was introduced.
-On 15 July 1915 the Government passed the National Registration Act by which all men between the ages of 15 and 65 who were not already in the military, were obliged to register, giving details of their employment.
+Charlie’s service records are not available but it is known that he survived for less than a year.
+He was recruited via “The Group Scheme”; brought in during the spring of 1915 to address a fall in recruitment.
+The Government was uneasy about imposing compulsory military service, so The Group Scheme was introduced.
+On 15 July 1915 the Government passed the National Registration Act.
+All men between the ages of 15 and 65 who were not already in the military were obliged to register, giving details of their employment.
 The results of this became available by mid-September 1915.
 It showed there were almost 5 million males of military age who were not in the forces, of which 1.6m were in protected, high or scarce skilled jobs.

 Lord Derby was appointed Director-General of Recruiting on 11 October 1915 and on 16 October he launched The Group Scheme, often referred to as The Derby Scheme.
-Men between the ages of 18 and 40 could continue to enlist voluntarily or attest with an obligation to come if called up later on.
+Men between the ages of 18 and 40 could continue to enlist voluntarily or attest with an obligation to join if called upon later.
 Voluntary enlistment would end after the last day of registration, 15 December 1915.

 Men who enlisted under The Group Scheme fell into two classes: